uwegeercken/datagenerator2/README.md

 Some of the configuration attributes may also be passed as arguments when running the datagenerator tool.
 In this case these will override the same attributes from the configuration files.

+Samples, wordlists (category files) and details for the configuration can be found in the samples folder in this repository.

 ## Features
 - select random values from word lists
 - generate random strings, numbers or floating point numbers